Phoenician papyrus letters: Cairo letter (KAI 51)

 The Cairo papyrus was first published in 1939 by Noël Aimé-Giron, who found it in the archives of the Egyptian Museum at Cairo.
 It is not known where the papyrus had been discovered originally.
 It measures only 20 by 11.5 cm.
 On the basis of letter shapes Aimé-Giron has dated the letter to about 300 BCE.

 Due to its unique character and damaged state, the text is difficult to interpret, but Aimé-Giron thinks it was an “envoi de fonds”, a letter accompanying a money transfer.
-The "back" side of the letter contains the list of adressees, the front side consists of a list of various groups of items.
+The "back" side of the letter contains a list of addressees, the front a list of various groups of items.
 At the end of each of those groups a number is added, apparently the money value associated with that group.
 Halfway the list a total (or subtotal) is also given (lines A.8-9).
 If a subtotal, the following lines may specify expenses (note the "signet-rings" in lines A.9-11), to be subtracted from the subtotal to arrive at the net sum in the money bag.

 Because it seems that sacrifices are mentioned several times in the list (A.2,3,5), Aimé-Giron thinks that the sender of the letter might be a religious institution where the priests acquired an income from various items, both agricultural produce that they sold and sacrificial services that they performed.